osquery/osquery/.github/ISSUE_TEMPLATE.md

 Thanks for filing an issue!

-If this is a usage or deployment question, and not a bug report, consider asking it in one of our community supported channel.
+If this is a usage or deployment question, and not a bug report, please asking it in one of our community supported channel.

 StackOverflow: https://stackoverflow.com/tags/osquery
 Reddit: https://www.reddit.com/r/osquery/

 Slack: https://osquery-slack.herokuapp.com/

-If this is a feature request, just delete everything here and write out the request, providing as much context as you can.
+If this is a feature request or request for comment, just delete everything here and write out the request, providing as much context as you can.

 -->